kamontat/ConverterFileSize/README.md

 # How To Use
 This project I already write the example code in this [link](https://github.com/kamontat/Utilities/tree/master/src/main/java/com/kamontat/example) or you can find the source code in the folder `src/main/java/com/kamontat/example`

+The java document will be in this [link](https://kamontat.github.io/Utilities/)

 # How to contribute
 Just
 1. fork